Do you want a complete Sell Like Crazy review?

 It’s time for you to start your own journey.

-I hope you will soon become a successful salesman and be happy in daily life.
+I hope you will soon become a successful salesman and be happy in your daily life.

 If possible, you can share your story with me.